JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I went in vacations and needed few days to relax.
 Today i got stucked in an ruby error at my AoC day 4 code.
 But, learned about "all?" and "send" ruby methods.
 Very useful.

 `Thoughts`: DRY and Elegance.

+### Day 44 August 19, 2021

+`Today's Progress`: I kept struggling on AoC day 04, was able to finish it and started day 05 where i implemented some imperative methods just to begin and then refact with classes and tests.

+`Thoughts`: Today was more mathician than programming.